When Was The Elevator Made

 Q: Who invented the elevator?

 A: There's no single inventor of the elevator.
-Elisha Graves Otis is widely credited for the crucial safety brake invention in 1853, which made practical elevators possible.
-However, numerous inventors and engineers contributed to the development and refinement of elevator technology throughout the 19th and 20th centuries.
+Consider this: elisha Graves Otis is widely credited for the crucial safety brake invention in 1853, which made practical elevators possible.
+Still, numerous inventors and engineers contributed to the development and refinement of elevator technology throughout the 19th and 20th centuries Simple, but easy to overlook..

 Q: When were the first skyscrapers built?